sklykov/aber_cor/README.md

 Collection of Python scripts for reconstruction and estimation of optical aberrations.

-- It consists of two folders up to now, in one there are files for calculation of Zernike polynomials sums for representing a phase front, reconstruction of wafefronts (see details in the folder "ZernikePolynomials").
+- It consists of two folders up to now, in one there are files for calculation of Zernike polynomials sums for representing a phase front, reconstruction of wavefronts (see details in the folder "ZernikePolynomials").
 Another one - collection of scripts for controlling sCMOS camera, providing interface for specification of Zernike's polynomials amplitudes (for further sending to a device under development) and their sum representation for the user.
 - All scripts have been developed in the Spyder IDE with common dependencies for numerical calculations: scipy(numpy),